Movatterモバイル変換

 Two other diacritics with different functions, themappiq and theshuruq dot, are visually identical to the dagesh but are only used withvowel letters.

-The dagesh and mappiq symbols are often omitted when writing niqqud (e.g.בּ is written asב).
-In these cases, dagesh may be added to help readers resolve the ambiguity.[2]
-The use or omission of such marks is usually consistent throughout any given context.
+The dagesh and mappiq symbols are usually omitted when writing without niqqud (e.g.בּ is written asב), however, dagesh may be added to words that would be ambiguous without niqqud.[2][failed verification] The use or omission of such marks is usually consistent throughout any given context.

 Dagesh qal